danday74/shelljs.exec/README.md

 Generally speaking, on Linux shelljs.exec (this module) is 20 times faster and on Windows 5 times faster than shelljs' exec method.

 However, shelljs supported commands, where available, are much faster than both.
-Use this module where a shelljs supported command is unavailable.
+Use this module where there is no equivalent shelljs supported command.

 These tables compare average command execution times based on 1000 test runs: